Living the Van Life: What You Need to Know

 The smell of gasoline and peanut butter reminds me of my childhood days in an old 1985 Ford Corsair.
 Every time we “sleep in the van,” I make toast while I wait for the missus to wake up.
 We might be stationed in a cruddy Walmart parking lot, or camped on the beach in Havre-Saint-Pierre, with whales in the distance spraying water out of their blowholes.
 Right now, we’re with Vanessa part-time: we work, sleep, and travel mainly in Quebec, Ontario, and the East Coast of the United States.
 We’re getting used to staying close to convenience stores, in case one of us gets traveller’s diarrhea (yes, it’s happened).
 Meanwhile, we’re getting ready for our big 2020 trip to Alaska.

-Beyond the likes and 14,500 people following the project on Instagram, the last few months have taught us that vanlife isn’t as cheap and simple and it looks, even if it makes great photos.
+Beyond the likes and 14,500 people following the project on Instagram, the last few months have taught us that vanlife isn’t as cheap and simple as it looks, even if it makes great photos.
 Calculating how much water you have left to see if you can wash that night (or the next day) making sure you have enough propane to cook for five more days, repairing the “struggling” electrical system, losing food because the fridge “turned off without us realizing,” peeing in a bottle of Gatorade at night because it’s -2˚C outside, and sleeping on Highway 138 with a bunch of truckers doesn’t score very high on social media.
 Yet, that’s the real vanlife we’re living.

 We’re about as far from the millennial dream as you can imagine.